-NET Power invented and is commercializing a novel power system that produces electricity from natural gas that is cost competitive with current technologies and generates zero atmospheric emissions – eliminating the smokestack altogether.
-This system is based on a new thermodynamic cycle, the Allam Cycle, named for its lead inventor, Rodney Allam.
+NET Power has developed a novel power system that produces electricity from natural gas.
+NET Power plants are cost competitive with current technologies but generate zero atmospheric emissions – eliminating the smokestack altogether.
+This system is based on a new thermodynamic cycle called the Allam Cycle.

 The majority of power plants today – including combined cycle gas turbine (CCGT) and supercritical coal plants – rely on thermal power cycles for energy production.
-These systems operate by combusting ambient air with a fossil fuel (natural gas, coal, or coal “syngas”) to create heat.
-In traditional coal plants, this takes place in a large boiler, which boils water to create steam.
-This expansion from water to steam causes a turbine to turn, creating power.
-In CCGT power plants, natural gas or coal syngas are ignited in a combustor, where they “explode” and drive a turbine.
-The turbine exhaust is extremely hot, so it is then used to boil water and drive a second set of turbines (hence the name “combined cycle”).
-In both cases, steam-based working fluids are essential to the process.
+These systems operate by burning fossil fuel (natural gas, coal, or coal “syngas”) using the oxygen in air to create heat.
+In traditional coal plants, this takes place in a large boiler, where coal is burned and water is boiled to create high pressure steam.
+This high pressure steam then expands through a steam turbine, creating power.
+In CCGT power plants, natural gas or coal syngas is burned in a combustor with compressed air.
+The heated gases then expand and drive a gas turbine.
+The turbine exhaust is extremely hot, so it is then used to boil water to create high pressure steam and drive a steam turbine (hence the name “combined cycle”).
+In both systems, steam (i.e. water) is essential to the process as a working fluid.

 A power system’s efficiency is key to its economic competitiveness.
-NET Power natural gas plants are directly competitive with the best-in-class natural gas combined cycle plants, which have been optimized for decades and are reaching their practical and theoretical efficiency limitations.
-In all cases, NET Power plant efficiencies include full emissions capture and are being compared to current technologies that do not have carbon capture.
-(All efficiencies are LHV.)
+NET Power natural gas plants with full carbon capture are directly competitive with best-in-class natural gas combined cycle plants that do not capture any carbon emissions.

 NET Power produces a high-pressure, high-quality CO2 byproduct that is pipeline-ready.
-This CO2 can be sequestered or used for enhanced oil recovery (EOR), a decades-old process that uses carbon dioxide to extract significantly more oil from mature oilfields while permanently storing CO2 underground.
+This CO2 can be sequestered or used in industrial processes, such as enhanced oil recovery (EOR), which is a decades-old process that uses CO2 to extract significantly more oil from mature oilfields while permanently storing CO2 underground.
 In the United States alone, 85 billion barrels of oil are recoverable using EOR.
 Most industrial CO2 capture technologies cannot produce cost-effective, EOR-ready CO2, despite the fact that the industry is tremendously CO2-starved.
-NET Power will have both the capacity and economics to enable the EOR industry to unlock this vast resource while simultaneously sequestering carbon dioxide from thousands of power plants below ground.
+NET Power will have both the capacity and economics to enable the EOR industry to unlock this vast resource while simultaneously sequestering CO2 from thousands of power plants below ground.